cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Purpose of the Bostrom network [~](QmX3owfDdvVUAr2J58nrdBQShBH8be6iwv9NZwnTAjTdjf) [@](bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)

-Bostrom allows adding knowledge to the knowledge graph verifiably.
+Bostrom allows adding knowledge (creating cyberlinks between particles) to the knowledge graph verifiably.
 By "verifiably" we mean that it is guaranteed by blockchain design that a particular address added specific content into the blockchain at the known time.

 The knowledge graph is a directed weighted graph between particles (CIDs or Content-ID of files, also known as content addresses, IPFS-hashes, IPFS-links).